MujahidSineen/Template_0/README.md

 # the-cafe
-Design a virtual site for a coffee shop Designed by: html, css, bootstrap &amp; javascript all picture and files must be in the same folder
+Design of a virtual site using html ,css ,javascript and some other platform all files have to be in the same direction photo may have copyright